 If you pick me as your programming / CS tutor I guarantee you will walk away with more concrete skills and a bigger picture appreciation of the art of programming.

-University of Colorado at Boulder - Bachelors, Cognitive Science
+Undergraduate Degree: University of Colorado Boulder - Bachelors, Cognitive Science

-University of Colorado at Boulder - Masters, Cognitive Science
+Graduate Degree: University of Colorado Boulder - Masters, Cognitive Science

 What is your teaching philosophy?